 This policy has been developed in line with the new statutory framework: Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019).
-This policy is also in conjunction with the Keeping Children Safe in Education (2019) and the Equality Act (2010).
+This policy is also in conjunction with the Keeping Children Safe in Education (2023) and the Equality Act (2010).

-Relationship and health education will be taught as part of our RHW curriculum.
-As a primary school, we are not required to provide sex education apart from the elements included in the primary science curriculum.
-However, as part of their RHW education, pupils in Years 5 and 6 will receive stand-alone puberty and relationships sessions, delivered by a trained health professional.
-These sessions will only cover the KS2 requirements within science and RSE and will not cover any KS3 curriculum.
+Relationship and health education will be taught at Gig Mill as part of our RHW curriculum.
+(Relationships, Health & Wellbeing) As a primary school, we are not required to provide sex education apart from the elements included in the primary science curriculum.
+The national curriculum for science includes subject content in related areas, such as the main external body parts, the human body as it grows from birth to old age (including puberty) and reproduction in some plants and animals.

+As part of their RHW education, pupils in Years 4, 5 and 6 will receive stand-alone puberty and relationships sessions, delivered by a trained health professional.
+We ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human lifecycle set out in the national curriculum for science - how a baby is conceived and born.
+Gig Mill Primary sessions will only cover the KS2 requirements within science and RSE and will not cover any KS3 curriculum content.